aporeto-inc/gaia/doc/documentation.md

 ##### `allowedSudoUsers` `[]string`

-AllowedSudoUsers indicates the list of user who can use sudo commands.
+Indicates the list of user who can use `sudo` commands.

 ##### `annotations` `map[string][]string`